 The Master of Science in mineral and energy economics was founded in 1969 and serves as a wonderful stepping stone to the Ph.D. in the discipline of the same name.
 It’s one of the few programs of its kind, attracting students from all over the globe.
 You’ll learn how to apply and analyze the quantitative tools you need to create the foundation for sound public and business policy.

-It’s an affordable program that will provide you with all the assistance you need in financing your degree.
+It’s an affordable economics program that will provide you with all the assistance you need in financing your degree.
 You can pursue aid opportunities such as teaching assistant positions, graduate fellowships, and even tuition reimbursement plans.

 Stony Brook University